 - Photosensitive cutaneous eruption lasting longer than ACLE but without scarring.

-Sinopulmonary infections and meningitis have been associated with those cases involving C2 deficiency.
-A rare patient has had factor H deficiency, a protein controlling C3 catabolism.
+Sinopulmonary infections and meningitis have been associated with the 2 reported cases involving C2 deficiency.
+A rare patient had factor H deficiency, a protein controlling C3 catabolism.

 L93.1 – Subacute cutaneous lupus erythematosus